Molecule substitution: Attach ligands to substrates¶

 # ## Find out which bond to cleave

 # In the molecule you need to define which bond to cleave.
-To find out, run for example
+To find out the bonds, run for example:

-# Then open ``substrate.xyz`` in the AMS GUI and find that atoms 6 (C) and 12 (H) are bonded.
+# to find that atoms 6 (C) and 12 (H) are bonded.
 We will choose this bond to cleave.

 #

-# Alternatively, we can plot the molecule inside a Jupyter notebook with RDkit to also find that atoms 6 (C) and 12 (H) are bonded.
+# Alternatively, we can inspect the molecule inside a Jupyter notebook, visualizing with AMSView, to also find that atoms 6 (C) and 12 (H) are bonded.

 substrate_connector = MoleculeConnector(